rogerboesch/rbxe/README.md

 # RBXE - Roger Boesch's Pixel Engine

 Simple pixel engine written in C using OpenGL.
 It's meant to be extremely simple, lightweight, and easy to use.
-It is compatible from C89 to C++20 as a header only solution.

 ## Hello World